-Looking for a healthy snack for kids and yourself?
-These peanut butter oatmeal balls are a delicious energy bite that works great for a post-workout snack or lunch box addition!
+Looking for a delicious snack for kids and yourself?
+These peanut butter oatmeal balls are a delicious energy bite that works great for a quick breakfast, snacking, or just a sweet treat.

 That's right!
 They are made entirely in the food processor!
 Y'all, does it get any better?
 I love my Cuisinart and have used it for YEARS.